bcgov/digital-trust-toolkit/credentials/credential-bc-petroleum-natural-gas-title.md

 ## 1.5.
 Administering Authority

-[Energy, Mines and Digital Trust (EMDT)](https://digital.gov.bc.ca/case-studies/emdt) is the Administering Authority on behalf the The Tenure and Resource Stewardship Branch during the pilot phase of development.
+[Energy and Mines Digital Trust (EMDT)](https://digital.gov.bc.ca/case-studies/emdt) is the Administering Authority on behalf the The Tenure and Resource Stewardship Branch during the pilot phase of development.

 * 	**Name:** Kyle Robinson
 * 	**Title:** Senior Strategic Advisor, Digital Trust Ecosystems